 - Not many fashion shops or tiny dogs in handbags - that's Megeve.

 The valley is very popular as a summer and winter tourist location, approximately doubling in population during the key seasons.
-The main villages around Chamonix join together into one area with Chalets and hotels spread throughout them: as each one has its' own history don't tell a local that it's all merged into one!
-The geography further along means that the valley bumps up and Argentiere is a separate village as well as Vallorcine.
-Finally, the valley drops down the other way from Vallorcine eventually winding its way to XXX and into Switzerland.
+The main villages around Chamonix join together into one area with chalets and hotels spread throughout them: as each one has its own history don't tell a local that it's all merged into one!
+As you move along the valley it bumps up to Argentiere which is a separate village, as well as Vallorcine.
+Finally, the valley drops down the other way from Vallorcine eventually winding its way to Trient where you've crossed the border into Switzerland.

-Crossing south over Mont Blanc is Italy, in fact the mountain is the border between the two - the Italians call it Monte Blanco.
-There a road tunnel that goes through the mountain range - 30 minutes drive! - taking us to the town of XXXX.
-The valley of XXX is beautiful and well worth exploring .
+We can also reach Italy by crossing south-east over the Mont Blanc massif.
+In fact the mountain is the border between the two - the Italians call it Monte Blanco.
+There a road tunnel that goes through the mountain range (30 minutes drive!), taking us to the town of Courmayer.
+The valley of Aosta valley is beautiful, with some of the most dramatic views of Monto Bianco and well worth exploring.

 We start at the bottom (south west) of the valley in Les Houche.
 It's a town in two parts. https://en.wikipedia.org/wiki/Les_Houches https://www.google.com/maps/place/74310+Les+Houchesemail@example.com,6.79529,12z/data=!4m5!3m4!1s0x47895052a70a7023:0x408ab2ae4ba9e70!8m2!3d45.890388!4d6.798735